lucidworks/streams/README.md

 The startup process takes about 10 minutes to complete.
 After that, you can click on the `Fusion UI URL` and navigate to the Fusion UI!

 ![animation](https://github.com/lucidworks/streams/blob/master/assets/images/startfusion.gif?raw=true)

-## List of Projects
-The following streamable projects may be launched for demonstration purposes on Google Cloud Compute:

-- [Samjna Image Perception for Fusion](https://github.com/lucidworks/streams/tree/master/projects/samjna) - Samjna (sam-ji-na) adds image-based perception capabilities to Lucidwork's [Fusion 4.x](https://lucidworks.com/products/fusion-server/) using a general AI network.

-If you find these demos useful to you or your company's search processes, please star this repo and get in touch with [Lucidworks directly](https://lucidworks.com/ppc/lucidworks-fusion-solr/?utm_source=streams) for more information.

 If you have any questions or comments for the Stream Team, [please open an issue](https://github.com/lucidworks/streams/issues)!